 The Michigan launch came with the signing of former WSOP Main Event champion and state native Joe Cada.
 The four-time bracelet winner will represent the brand in the state as well as in Las Vegas at the upcoming summer WSOP live series.
 The officials of the WSOP are offering a $1000 bounty to any Michigan resident who knockouts Cada in the $10,000 WSOP Main Event.

 “It’s go time in Michigan,” Joe Cada commented.
 “I know a lot of local players are excited that WSOP.com is finally live in the state and I’m personally looking forward to getting to know all the great poker players at tournaments and online events soon.
 Game on!”

-Learn more about the newest online poker room in Michigan in our comprehensive WSOP MI Review »
+Check out the latest Michigan online poker bonus codesand learn more about the hottest new room in MI in our comprehensive WSOP MI Review »